SQ-WARE/Documentation/docs/servers/rules.md

 *Guidelines that enable community ownership*

-**These community guidelines form the foundation of our merit-based governance system.** They ensure a fair, safe, and welcoming environment where every community member can contribute meaningfully to our shared digital space while maintaining full compliance with Minecraft's EULA.
+**These community guidelines form the foundation of our merit-based governance system.** They ensure a fair, safe, and welcoming environment where every community member can contribute meaningfully to our shared digital space.

 ---